Mozambique’s Hidden Debt Scandal

 Summary of Corruption Allegations

-scroll to contents- Alleged bribery and campaign donations by Privinvest (totalling $200 million USD), were received by Mozambican senior officials and the presidential party in order to obtain contracts for over $1.6 billion USD for military and naval equipment within a fishery development / EEZ security project
+contents- Alleged bribery and campaign donations by Privinvest (totalling $200 million USD), were received by Mozambican senior officials and the presidential party in order to obtain contracts for over $1.6 billion USD for military and naval equipment within a fishery development / EEZ security project

 - There was a “contractor fee” to Credit Suisse bankers (who were convicted for money laundering).